PostHog/posthog.com/contents/blog/introducing-hogql.md

 ![HogQL filter](../images/blog/array/hog_filters.mp4)

-<Caption>Using a `properties.$screen_width < properties.$screen_height` HogQL expression as a filter</Caption>

 Oh, look.
 You can use HogQL in filters too.
 Useful for _filtering_ by multiple properties!
+For example, the above video uses the expression `properties.$screen_width < properties.$screen_height` as a filter.

 > **Ready to get started?** Read our tutorial on [how to use HogQL for advanced time and date filters](/tutorials/hogql-date-time-filters)

 ## HogQL aggregations

 ![HogQL aggregations](../images/blog/array/hog_aggregate.mp4)
-<Caption>Using a `properties.$session_id HogQL expression` to aggregate by unique sessions</Caption>

-_And_ you can use HogQL to aggregate results in a funnel too.
+_And_ you can use HogQL to aggregate results in a funnel too, like we do with `properties.$session_id` above.
 Is there anything HogQL can't do?
 Probably, yes, but we'll enjoy finding out for sure.

 ## SQL insights